Gary Crittenden: Career

 Crittenden began his career as a consultant at Bain and Company where he worked on various strategic projects in the United States and Germany.
-Crittenden served as CFO and executive Vice President at Melville Corp.
+Crittenden was CFO and executive vice president at Melville Corp.
 While at Melville, he was the architect of the breakup of the company that led a significant increase in share price as the company was split into three firms.
 He was the CFO of Sears Roebuck and Company from 1997 to 1998.
-He then served as the CFO of Monsanto Company from 1998 to 2000.
+He then was CFO of Monsanto Company from 1998 to 2000.
 At Monsanto, Crittenden led the efforts to acquire seed companies DeKalb Genetics Corporation, and the Delta and Pine Land Company.
 He also played a key role in the eventual sale of Monsanto to Pharmacia & Upjohn.
-Prior to joining Citigroup, Crittenden was Executive Vice President and Chief Financial Officer (CFO) of American Express, as well as the head of the company's Global Network Services division.
+Prior to joining Citigroup, Crittenden was executive vice president and chief financial officer (CFO) of American Express, as well as the head of the company's Global Network Services division.

 In 2007, Crittenden joined Citigroup as CFO.
 When the global financial markets tumbled into the Great Recession, Crittenden guided Citigroup's financial management and recovery, cutting 75,000 jobs and reduced assets by around $500 billion.
 In 2010 Crittenden and the company settled claims of disclosure errors brought by the SEC, without admitting wrongdoing on the part of Crittenden, in connection with Citigroup's exposure to subprime mortgage assets.

 In April 2012, Crittenden was named CEO of Huntsman Gay Global Capital.
 In his first year at HGGC, Crittenden oversaw the sale of the utilities services holding company Power Holdings to Kelso & Co. for $380 million.
 Prior to Crittenden's arrival, Huntsman Gay Global Capital created Power Holdings by acquiring several utilities services throughout the United States.
 In just over two years, Power Holdings grew from approximately 90 utility crews to more than 200 crews.
 Crittenden and HGGC completed the sale via the $1.1 billion Huntsman Gay Capital Partners Fund I LP.